migratingdragons/mobit-device-magic-proxy/README.md

 ## Testing the Deployed Application

-After deploying the application, you can test it using the provided bash script.
+After deploying the application, you can test it using the provided bash script `test_api.sh`.
 This script sends a POST request to your API Gateway endpoint with a sample payload based on your actual configuration.

 To use the script: